 - Spousal IRAs.
 Note that you cannot roll over a spouse’s IRA into your Betterment account – your spouse will need to create their own Betterment account to roll their IRA into.

 - Inherited IRAs and Annuities – If you are rolling over an Inherited IRA or a qualified annuity, we’ll do a trustee-to-trustee transfer instead, to avoid negative tax consequences.
-Please contact us to get started.
-You can read more about rolling over inherited IRAs into Betterment here.
+Read more about rolling over inherited IRAs into Betterment.
 To read more about this process and to find specific answers to your tax questions, refer to the IRS Publication 590.